Jhené Aiko

+Jhené Aiko Efuru Chilombo (/dʒəˈneɪ ˈaɪkoʊ/; born March 16, 1988) is an American R&B singer, songwriter, musician and record producer.
+Aiko embarked on her musical career in 2002, as a backing vocalist and music video performer for the R&B group B2K.
+She was signed by their record label, The Ultimate Group that same year and was marketed as the "cousin" of B2K member Lil' Fizz to cultivate her own following, although they are not related.
+Her debut album, slated for a 2003 release through the label with Epic Records, was shelved due to Aiko instead further pursuing her education.

 In March 2011, Aiko made her return to music with the release of her first full-length project, a mixtape titled Sailing Soul(s).
-On December 16, 2011, Aiko signed a recording contract with American record producer No I.D.'s record label ARTium, under the aegis of Def Jam Recordings.
-In 2013, Aiko appeared on Big Sean's single "Beware" alongside Lil Wayne, which became her first top 40 single on the US Billboard Hot 100 chart.
-In November 2013, she released her first project for Artium and Def Jam, an extended play (EP), titled Sail Out.
-The EP was supported by the singles "3:16AM", "Bed Peace" (featuring Childish Gambino) and "The Worst", the latter of which went on to become certified platinum by the Recording Industry Association of America (RIAA).
+In December of that year, she signed a recording contract with producer No I.D.'s record label ARTium Recordings, an imprint of Def Jam Recordings.
+Aiko gained mainstream recognition with her guest performance alongside Lil Wayne on Big Sean's 2013 single, "Beware", which marked her first entry on Billboard Hot 100 — peaking within the chart's top 40.
+In November of that year, she released her debut extended play (EP) Sail Out, which spawned the singles "3:16AM", "Bed Peace" (featuring Childish Gambino) and "The Worst"—the latter received quintuple platinum certification by the Recording Industry Association of America (RIAA).

-Aiko released her major-label debut album, Souled Out, on September 9, 2014.
-On September 22, 2017, she released her second studio album Trip.
-On March 6, 2020, she released her third studio album, Chilombo, which earned Aiko three Grammy Award nominations, including Album of the Year.
+Aiko's studio albums, Souled Out (2014), Trip (2017) and Chilombo (2020), were each met with critical and commercial success; the latter peaked at number two on the Billboard 200 and earned Aiko three Grammy Award nominations, including Album of the Year.

 Early life

-Jhené Aiko Efuru Chilombo was born on March 16, 1988, in Los Angeles, California.
-Her family lived in South Los Angeles, but their home burned down when she was seven so they moved near Slauson Avenue around View Park–Windsor Hills, Baldwin Hills, and Ladera Heights where she was homeschooled until high school.
+Aiko was born on March 16, 1988, in Los Angeles, California.
+Her family lived in South Los Angeles, but their home burned down when she was seven and they moved near Slauson Avenue around View Park–Windsor Hills, Baldwin Hills, and Ladera Heights where she was homeschooled until high school.
 She calls her home neighborhood "Slauson Hills".
 Aiko is the daughter of Christina Yamamoto and pediatrician Karamo Chilombo (born Gregory Wycliff Barnes).
 Her parents are divorced.
-Aiko has seven siblings, four from both her mother and father's side and three half siblings from her father's side.
-Her sister is R&B singer Mila J. Her mother is of Spanish, Dominican, and Japanese descent, and her father is of Native American, African-American, and German-Jewish descent.
-Her maternal grandfather is Japanese and her maternal grandmother is Creole Dominican with Spanish ancestry.
+Aiko has seven siblings, four from both her mother and father's side and three half-siblings from her father's side.
+Her older sister is R&B singer Mila J. Her mother is of Spanish, Dominican, and Japanese descent, and her father is of Native American, African-American, and German-Jewish descent.
+Her maternal grandfather was of Japanese descent and her maternal grandmother is of Dominican heritage.
 She took vocal lessons in Culver City, but quit when she unexpectedly became pregnant.